Cornelius Shea: Labor racketeering

 Some time between 1917 and 1921, Shea became the secretary-treasurer and business agent for the Theatrical Janitors' Union.
 The union had been formed by mobster and labor racketeer Louis "Three Gun" Alterie.
 Shea allegedly used his union office to extort money from theater owners in exchange for refusing to call strikes against their businesses.
 As "Big Tim" Murphy moved to take over the Chicago Building and Trades Alliance, a key coalition of building trade unions in the city, Shea became Murphy's chief criminal deputy on union matters.

 On May 6, 1922, Shea, Murphy, Jerry Horan, and five other labor leaders were arrested and charged with the murder of a Chicago police officer.
 On May 24, the state asked for nolle prosequi and the court agreed to withdraw the indictments.
 A new indictment was returned against Shea and the others in August (Shea was re-indicted on August 2, 1922), but this second indictment was withdrawn by the state as well.

-Murphy was convicted and imprisoned shortly thereafter for a daring, daylight armed robbery of a mail train.
+Murphy was convicted and imprisoned shortly thereafter for a daylight armed robbery of a mail train.
 Shea, however, continued his career as an extortionist and bomber.
 He joined Sangerman's Bombers, a group of bomb terrorists which had emerged from the remnants of the James Sweeney gang, and did work for Al Capone's Chicago Outfit.
 But Shea worked both sides of the organized crime fence, however.
 In 1924, he appeared at a testimonial dinner for North Side Gang leader Dean O'Banion, Capone's primary rival.

 O'Banion's murder by members of the Chicago Outfit in November 1924 sparked a major gang war in the city.
 Public opinion finally turned against the gangs, and the number of bombings in Chicago declined dramatically as extortionists sought more subtle means of intimidating victims.
 Alterie left Chicago for Colorado (and safety), leaving Shea in charge of the Theatrical Janitors' Union.
 Unwilling to take sides in the gang war, Shea continued to work as secretary-treasurer and business agent for the union and engaged in low-level extortion for the next five years.